mxc-commons/znd-servicemanager/README.md

 This version is based on Zend Service Manager 3.x and is backwards compatible with it.
 ## Introduction

 mxc-servicemanager is a component compatible to [zend-servicemanager  3.x](https://github.com/zendframework/zend-servicemanager "zend-servicemanager").
-It and can be used to substitute zend-servicemanager 3.x versions.
+It can be used to substitute zend-servicemanager 3.x versions.
 Different from zend-servicemanager this component does not support PHP 5.6.

 For mxc-servicemanager we refactored several parts of zend-servicemanager for better performance.
 This includes configuration and setup, factory caching and service resolution.